 In April 2019, Ocasio-Cortez released a video that added details to a Green New Deal proposal.
 She advocated national high-speed trains, restored wetlands, and universal healthcare.
 The Sunrise Movement will promote the Green New Deal in an eight-city tour ahead of the 2020 election.

-2020 presidential candidate Beto O'Rourke has launched a Green New Deal.
-He would spend $5 trillion over 10 years to build infrastructure.
-He wants a federal law to make the United State have zero carbon emissions by 2050.
-He would fund communities hit by wildfires, floods, droughts and hurricanes.
+Former 2020 presidential candidate Beto O'Rourke launched a Green New Deal as part of his campaign.
+He would have spent $5 trillion over 10 years to build infrastructure.
+He wanted a federal law to make the United State have zero carbon emissions by 2050.
+He wanted to fund communities hit by wildfires, floods, droughts and hurricanes.
 He proposed regulations to reduce methane leakage from the oil industry, reduce hazardous waste from power plants, and raise fuel-economy standards.

-Washington state Governor Jay Inslee is a 2020 candidate who is running solely on climate change.
-Inslee's Green New Deal promotes national net-zero carbon emissions by 2050.
-He wants the U.S. energy grid to be 100% "clean energy" and all buildings, industries and transportation to transition to renewable sources.
+Another former 2020 candidate, Washington state Governor Jay Inslee, ran solely on climate change.
+Inslee's Green New Deal promoted national net-zero climate pollution by 2045.
+He wanted the U.S. energy grid to be 100% "clean energy" and all buildings, industries and transportation to transition to renewable sources.